t1gc05/Shutdown/README.md

 # Shutdown
 Shutdown is a VBScript that can run on Windows 7 through Windows 11, it simply shuts down a user computer after confirmation.
+# How do I run/install?
+Simply download Shutdown.vbs and open the file, the rest of the process after running is very self explanatory.